 - Get a new pair of shoes.
 Pick shoes with good arch support and a cushioned sole.
 Or try shoe inserts (orthotics).
 Use them in both shoes, even if only one leg hurts.

-You may also try over-the-counter medicine.
+Ask your doctor if you can take over-the-counter medicine.
 For example, ibuprofen (such as Advil or Motrin) or naproxen (such as Aleve) can help relieve pain and swelling.
 Acetaminophen (such as Tylenol) helps with pain.
 Be safe with medicines.
 Read and follow all instructions on the label.

 Ask your doctor if strengthening and range-of-motion exercises are right for you.